XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 author_profile: true
 ---

-## Selective works on the Human Decision-making Process and Platform Designs
+## Selected works on the Human Decision-making Process and Platform Designs

 1. [Social Audience Size as a Reference Point: Evidence from a Field Experiment](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2022.03144)
     - *Forthcoming in Management Science.*